How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Algorithms and Result

+In the algorithm, we want to find the parents of the orphan lines.
+The variable $U$ will contain the lines whose parents we are sure we do not know yet.

-Informally, we first initialise the algorithm by moving along the time axis, while prolongating the segments that are deemed alive.
-Namely we prolongate a segment when it is born, if we know the time, and prolongate it when it has a known child otherwise.
-When two segments cross, we stop each one if its virtual number of murders is zero.
+Informally, we first initialise Algorithm~\ref{main} by moving along the time axis, while prolongating the segments that are deemed alive.
+Namely either the segment is an orphan, and we prolongate it when it has a known child, or we know its time of birth, and we prolongate it from that time.
+When two segments cross, we stop each one if its number of virtual murders is zero.
 Both may be stopped at the same time, and at least one must be.
-If a segment is not stopped, its virtual number of murders is decreased by one.
-When a segment hits the border, it is killed.
+If a segment is not stopped, its number virtual of murders is decreased by one.
+When a segment hits the boundary, it is killed.
 End of initialisation.

 Now we loop.
-Each loop consists of one pass backwards in time, and a cutting phase.
+Each iteration consists of an extension pass backwards in time, and a cutting loop, forwards in time.

-The pass backwards in time is given in Algorithm \ref{parent}.During the pass backwards in time, we extend the segments whose parent we do not know.
-Since these segments are extended before their first child (requirement \ref{binary}) in the real tessellation $T$, they never cross each other in the process.
-When such a backwards segment hits another segment, we decrease that segment's number of other children.
+The pass backwards in time, or \emph{parent-seeking loop} is given in Algorithm~\ref{parent}.
+During the pass backwards in time, we extend the segments whose parent we do not know.
+Since these segments are extended before their first child \eqref{binary} in the real tessellation $T$, they never cross each other in the process.
+We stop extending backwards a segment when it hits another segment.

-The cutting phase is given in Algorithm \ref{cuts}.
-During the cutting phase, we cut the segments whose number of other children $n$ is negative.
-More precisely, their rightmost point is now their $(-n)$-th rightmost crossing with an orphan segment.
-Their number of other children is reset to zero.
-The consequence of this operation is that $(-n)$ orphan segments will be further extended in the next loop.
+The \emph{cutting loop} is given in Algorithm~\ref{cuts}.
+During the cutting loop, we cut the segments who have too many children.
+Namely, we count the number of orphan (lines in $U_0$) children a line has, and cut when we reach its number of \emph{orphan children}.
+The consequence of this operation is that its other orphan children will be further extended in the next loop iteration.

 End of loop.
-Stop when all numbers of other children are zero.
+Stop when all numbers of orphan children are zero.
 End of algorithm.